My foundation design

 As per the ground markers and Excavation drawings

 Prior to the dig and as needed during the dig, you will have transferred the batter board string positions to the ground using (white) spray paint and some temporary marker sticks.

 You will continuously check depths throughout the digging process by measuring down from the batter board string height.
 Remember that it is important not to go deeper than the depths shown on the drawing because you want to build the foundations on undisturbed soil.

 If you do accidentally go too deep in a particular small place, eg to remove a large rock, then it will be necessary to fill the area with bag mixed concrete.
 Never just add lose soil as it will not work properly and you house may sink (unevenly).
 It is safest to have the excavator stop digging about an inch less than on the drawing and finish off the last inch by hand.
 You need to hope you don't hit the tip of a big rock in that last inch (which is why you don't want to leave more than 1" for manual digging).

 Used for sewer, drainage, water, electricity, and data

-Before the digger leaves your site you will need a sewer and drainage pipe trench dug from the building to the septic system and for the drainage water to a drain area well away from the building.
-You may well also choose to put the other utilities such as water, electricity, and data etc in the same pipe trench.
+Before the excavator leaves your site you will need a sewer and drainage pipe trench dug from the building to the septic system and for the drainage water to a drain area well away from the building.
+You may well also choose to put other utilities such as electricity and data etc in the same pipe trench.
 It's certainly not a bad idea to have some spare electrical conduit in there.
 All these details should be on your plot drawing.

 Must be proper slope

 The pipe ditch with the sewer pipe must be sloped downwards at a uniform angle of 1/4" per foot (+/-1/8").
 This slope also works well for a drainage pipe.
-If you cannot maintain this proper slope then you will need to route the sewer pipe to a collection tank and then pump it from there to the septic system.
+If you cannot maintain this proper slope then you will need to route the sewer pipe to a collection tank and then pump it from there to the septic system (see Sewage System).

 Finishing off the dig accurately by hand